fvGP

 N … arbitrary integers (N1, N2,…)

-The main logic of fvGP is that any multitask GP is just a single-task GP over a Cartesian product space of input and output space, as long as the kernel is flexible enough, so prepare to work on your kernel.
+The main logic of fvgp is that any multi-task GP is just a single-task GP over a Cartesian product space of input and output space, as long as the kernel is flexible enough, so prepare to work on your kernel.
 This is the best way to give the user optimal control and power.
-At various instances, for instances prior-mean function, noise function, and kernel function definitions, you will see that the input ``x’’ is defined over this combined space.
-For example, if your input space is a Euclidean 2d space and your output is labelled [0,1], the input to the mean, kernel, and noise function might be
+At various instances, for example prior-mean function, noise function, and kernel function definitions, you will see that the input x is defined over this combined space.
+For example, if your input space is a Euclidean 2d space and your output is labelled [0,1], the input to the mean, kernel, and noise functions might be

 x =